charawsl/Contact_Frontend_Project/codestyle.md

 Component names should always be multi-word, except for root App components, and built-in components provided by Vue, such as <transition> or <component>.

 This prevents conflicts with existing and future HTML elements, since all HTML elements are a single word.

+### Component data

+Component data must be a function.

+When using the data property on a component (i.e. anywhere except on new Vue), the value must be a function that returns an object.

+### Prop definitions

+Prop definitions should be as detailed as possible.

+In committed code, prop definitions should always be as detailed as possible, specifying at least type(s).